philippneugebauer/philippneugebauer.github.io/_posts/2015-12-09-useful-tools-for-writing-a-thesis.markdown

 The tools are categorized in the following to allow the simple finding of appropriate tools for your thesis.
 In general, the posts explains only existing methods from other authors so that I also reference my sources.

-** MISQ Style **
+## MISQ Style

 First, I needed to adopt the style of [MISQ](http://www.misq.org/) for my thesis.
 Luckily, Ryan Schützler created a wonderful [template](http://www.schuetzler.net/blog/latex-icis-template/) for the easy adoption.
-This template requires the usage of ´biber´ instead of ´bibtex´ for the bibliography management. ´biber´ enables simple changes of citation styles and reuses the ´bibtex´ infrastructure so that only slight changes must be conducted.
-In detail, [[1]](https://de.sharelatex.com/learn/Biblatex_citation_styles) presents ´biber´ and the different citation styles. [[2]](https://verbosus.com/bibtex-style-examples.html?lang=en) provides a great overview on the different ´bibtex´ styles which I found very helpful when they were missing.
+This template requires the usage of `biber` instead of `bibtex` for the bibliography management. `biber` enables simple changes of citation styles and reuses the `bibtex` infrastructure so that only slight changes must be conducted.
+In detail, [[1]](https://de.sharelatex.com/learn/Biblatex_citation_styles) presents `biber` and the different citation styles. [[2]](https://verbosus.com/bibtex-style-examples.html?lang=en) provides a great overview on the different `bibtex` styles which I found very helpful when they were missing.

-** Font Change **
+## Font Change

 I never liked the default font style of LaTeX and even a particular font was prescribed for my thesis.
 Unfortunately, font change handling can be quite complex since many side-effects must be considered.